 I work in a group home so we have a pretty relaxed work environment.
 Basically, the dress code was described to me as “If you take any of the men out, make sure you look respectable, since you’re representing the home to the community”.
 So I guess no boobs or butts hanging out, or clothing with offensive words/images.
-Pretty minimal dress code, so everyone follows it.posted about 5 years ago
+Pretty minimal dress code, so everyone follows it.posted over 5 years ago

 I work in a lab—-so safety first—we must have our feet and legs covered, no tank tops either.
-I wear a lab coat all day, and since it’s hospital based we can’t wear jeans.posted about 5 years ago
+I wear a lab coat all day, and since it’s hospital based we can’t wear jeans.posted over 5 years ago

 I have two jobs…